AgentBluenote/Mozilla/javascript/building-blocks/tasks/conditionals/marking.md

 Use the switch `default` option for the "not possible" option.

-Your added code should look like this:
+The full `if ... else` block including added `switch` statement should look like this:

 ```
 if(machineActive) {